navyapillarisetty/Zero-shot-Time-series-Forecasting/README.md

 python -u "./main.py"

 Currently the example code given is for L1MAG_part2 reconstruction through extrapolation.
 By changing the dataset directories in data_loader.py in informer model as well as directories in the main.py file this experiement can be extended to other datasets as well.
+To run the TTM model please run the .ipynb file loaded at the TTM folder and then run the main.py file commenting out the informer subprocess.